-When fraud is mentioned, our minds usually jump to a few well-known categories: identity fraud, mail fraud, credit card fraud, etc. But new kinds of fraud are emerging all the time.
+When fraud is mentioned, our minds usually jump to a few well-known categories: identity theft, credit card fraud, facility takeover, etc. But new kinds of fraud emerge all the time.
 In this post, we take a closer look at loyalty fraud.

-Loyalty fraud is when programs run by organizations to encourage brand loyalty are abused or manipulated for unfair gain.
+Loyalty fraud is when loyalty program designed to encourage brand loyalty are abused or manipulated for unfair gain.

-It can range from friends sharing supermarket reward cards, to insiders manipulating computer systems to reallocate air miles.
-Loyalty fraud is a real crime that is costing organizations, but it has been largely ignored by technology vendors.
+It can range from friends sharing supermarket reward cards to the manipulation of computer systems to reallocate air miles.
+Loyalty fraud is a real crime that costs businesses hundreds of millions of dollars a year, but it has been largely ignored by technology vendors.

-Broadly, there are three ways loyalty fraud happens:
+There are broadly three ways loyalty fraud happens:

 And here’s the real kicker: the customers most likely to be affected by loyalty fraud – either as victims or misidentified as offenders – are those with the most credit and the highest levels of account activity: in other words, your best and most loyal customers.

-Fraud detection is a complex problem.
-Most transactions are genuine, so a process to find the small percentage that is fraudulent requires a robust and large-scale approach to data analysis.
+Loyalty fraud detection is a complex problem.
+Most transactions are genuine, so a process to find the small percentage that’s fraudulent requires a robust and large-scale approach to data analysis.

-That said, with the right technology and approach to data modeling, it becomes much simpler to recognize signs of loyalty fraud.
+That said, with the right technology and approach to data analysis, we can recognize signs of loyalty fraud.

-Using graph visualization, we could find indications of fraud, including:
+Using graph visualization, we can find indications of fraud, including:

-This is especially telling if changing account details are changed or large transactions performed from a new device.
+Unrecognized devices – this is especially telling if account details are changed or a large transaction happens on a new device.

 There are three entities we’re interested in: